 “The main painting of the Erie Romance set allows me to show-off a sample of the incredible sunsets that nature lets us experience.
-I found that, when placed on my canvas along with a glassy smooth harbour the scene looked a little abstract, sort of surreal or maybe even super realist.
+I found that when placed on my canvas along with a glassy smooth harbor the scene looked a little abstract, sort of surreal, or maybe even super realist.
 I think I’ll just call it Suchiuistic.

 As I was painting these pieces, several people who had a chance to see them in the making expressed that, the feelings they instantly experienced were mysteriously romantic; hence the title set Erie Romance.”

 This dock, although now made of cement, still exists on Lake Erie near the southernmost point in Canada.
 The warehouse located between the two large ships in Friends belonged to Heinz the famous ketchup people.
 This was quite a busy port from about 1920 to mid-1940, as Heinz would ship their famous condiments from pickles to ketchup.
 As for the ferry Pelee Islander, this is the first of three ferries that traveled back and forth from Pelee Island to the mainland.